HMS Maenad (1915): Construction and career

 Laid down by William Denny and Brothers of Dumbarton at their shipyard on 10 November 1914 with the yard number 1030, Maenad was launched on 10 August the following year and completed on 12 November.
 The ship was named after the maenads, the female followers of Dionysus.
 The vessel was deployed as part of the Grand Fleet, joining the Twelfth Destroyer Flotilla.

 On 30 May 1916, the destroyer sailed as part of the flotilla to confront the German High Seas Fleet in what would be the Battle of Jutland.
 The flotilla formed behind the First Battle Squadron and in the early morning of 1 June encountered the Kaiser-class dreadnought battleships of the III Battle Squadron.
 Leading the Second Division, Maenad fired a single torpedo at long range, and then steered away from the rest of the flotilla and unleashed two torpedoes, one of which was claimed to hit and caused an explosion on the fourth ship of the line.
 However, the German Navy recorded no loss and instead it is likely that the manoeuvre restricted the ability of the destroyers following to launch their own torpedoes.
 Maenad also joined in attacks against German torpedo boats, although these too did not lead to any ships being sunk.
 However, the vessel did manage to rescue some survivors from the destroyer Fortune, which had been sunk during the melee.
 After the battle, it is likely that many of the other destroyer captains mentioned Maenad in less than favorable terms for obstructing their ability to attack the German fleet.

 On 22 November, the Twelfth Destroyer Flotilla took part in exercises under the dreadnought battleship Iron Duke, the last time that the fleet was commanded by Admiral John Jellicoe.
 Maenad subsequently served in anti-submarine patrols.
 These were occasionally successful at scaring off attacking submarines but often, as in the case of the merchant ship SS Buffalo, only after they had sunk their target.
 One attack that was reported as leading to the destruction of an enemy submarine on 15 March 1917 was later found out to be against the British submarine G12, which escaped with holes created by the destroyer's gun but no more damage.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Maenad was initially retired from active service and placed in reserve at Devonport.
 The destroyer was decommissioned and, on 22 September 1921, was sold, along with sister ship Magic, to G Cohen to be broken up in Germany.